 6.5.3.4 Procedure for requesting for the network slice quota reached status

-Figure 6.5.3.4-1 shows the procedure for the SMF to request for the network slice quota reached information.
+Figure 6.5.3.4-1 shows the procedure for the SMF to request for the network slice quota reached status information.

 1. The SMF requests analytics information of whether the network slice quota has been reached by invoking Nnwdaf_AnalyticsInfo_Request service operation.